 You may be able to pay your loan off faster and save thousands in interest expenses by refinancing into a fixed-rate mortgage with a shorter duration.

-Check out Ashburn's best mortgage rates to see how much you could save.
+Check out San Diego's best mortgage rates to see how much you could save.

 Calculator Usage Instructions

 Want to pay off your home loan quicker?

 - Enter how many years you'd like to pay off your loan in, what your current outstanding balance is, and the loan's APR, then enter the principal & interest (P&I) portion of your current monthly loan payment.

 - We will tell you how much extra you need to add to each monthly payment to pay off your loan in the number of years you specified.